Canzonissima '68

 Canzonissima '68 is a studio album by Italian singer Mina, released in 1968 by PDU and distributed by Durium.

 Overview

-The album features songs previously published on 45rpm records (except for "E sono ancora qui"), all of which were performed during the TV show Canzonissima of the 1968 season, where Mina was also the host.
+The album features songs previously published on 45 rpm records (except for "E sono ancora qui"), all of which were performed during the TV show Canzonissima of the 1968 season, where Mina was also the host.
 The tracks "Zum zum zum" and "Vorrei che fosse amore" were the show's theme songs.